 Design it, type it up and concentrate on thinking about the skills and qualities that you need to put on there to impress universities and employers.

-Then get to work on up-skilling and getting in practise or experience that will really make you resume stand out.
+Then get to work on up-skilling and getting in practise or experience that will really make your resume stand out.

-If you love gaming or are mad about social media try limiting yourself a bit more and spending the time you would normally be engaging in those activities doing something else.
+If you love gaming or are mad about social media, try limiting yourself a bit more and spending the time you would normally be engaging in those activities doing something else.
+Anything else.

 You could exercise, catch up with friends (as in literally hang out with them not check their Instagram), spend time with family, read a great book, go to the movies or try something new.